alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

 (c) annotate and remove insertions, which are messing up downstream analyses

+Code snipset:
- Generate consensus FASTA for variant sites only bcftools consensus \
+bcftools consensus \
   -f $REF \
   -a '_' \ #absence of data
   --mark-del '-' \ #deletions